ellysh/repeater/README.txt

 The AU3_Spy.exe tool can be used to get this kind of information about windows.
 You can find this tool in AutoHotkey installation directory (by default `C:\Program Files\AutoHotkey`).

-Windows' title must be specified in repeater.ahk script from Repeater utility archive.
+Windows' title must be specified in `run\repeater.ahk` script from Repeater utility archive.
 This is example of title for Notepad application: global kTitle := "Untitled - Notepad"

 Alternative solution is specifying windows' class in repeater.ahk script.
 This is example for Notepad application: